chevah/geck/content/review.rst

   by setting the state to needs_merge in Trac.

-* If the work is good and GitHub pull request was used, leave a comment on the pull request page with a line starting with **approved-at 342d345**, where **342d345** is the revision at which the branch was approved.
+* If the work is good and GitHub pull request was used, leave a comment on the pull request page with a line starting with / containing **changes-approved**.

 * If no merge is required you can close the ticket as solved.